1. Home/

 The EU AI Act has been in force since August

 2024 and is being applied in stages.
-For your AI Governance Framework, it has far-reaching and very concrete implications that go well beyond general principles.First, all AI systems in your organization must be classified.
+For your AI Governance Framework, it has far-reaching and very concrete implications that go well beyond general principles.First, all AI systems within your organization must be classified.
 The EU AI Act distinguishes four risk categories: prohibited practices (e.g., social scoring, manipulative AI), high-risk systems (e.g., AI in credit decisions, HR processes, critical infrastructure), systems subject to transparency obligations (e.g., chatbots, deepfakes), and systems with minimal risk.
-This classification must be embedded in your AI Governance Framework as a systematic process.For high-risk systems, the EU AI Act requires a comprehensive compliance program: a risk management system covering the entire lifecycle, requirements for data quality and data governance, technical documentation and record-keeping obligations, transparency and information obligations toward users, human oversight, as well as accuracy, robustness, and cybersecurity.Your AI Governance Framework must operationalize these requirements.
-Concretely, this means: processes for risk classification of new AI projects, templates for conformity assessments, a central AI system register, defined responsibilities for fulfilling obligations, and regular review cycles.For providers of General Purpose AI Models (such as companies fine-tuning foundation models), additional obligations apply regarding technical documentation and transparency.
-ADVISORI supports you in fully integrating the EU AI Act requirements into your existing or newly developed AI Governance Framework — practically and with a view to implementation deadlines.
+This classification must be embedded in your AI Governance Framework as a systematic process.For high-risk systems, the EU AI Act requires a comprehensive compliance program: a risk management system covering the entire lifecycle, requirements for data quality and data governance, technical documentation and record-keeping obligations, transparency and information obligations toward users, human oversight, as well as accuracy, solidness, and cybersecurity.Your AI Governance Framework must operationalize these requirements.
+In concrete terms, this means: processes for risk classification of new AI projects, templates for conformity assessments, a central AI system register, defined responsibilities for fulfilling obligations, and regular review cycles.For providers of General Purpose AI Models (such as companies fine-tuning foundation models), additional obligations apply regarding technical documentation and transparency.
+Advisori supports you in fully integrating the EU AI Act requirements into your existing or newly developed AI Governance Framework — in a practical manner and with a clear view of implementation deadlines.

 How long does the implementation of an AI Governance Framework take?

 500 interfaces.
-This means: we do not merely advise on AI Governance in theory — we apply the principles daily to our own platform.
-This practical experience flows directly into our consulting work; we know the real challenges of implementing fairness checks, model monitoring, and explainability from our own development.Second, we are certified to ISO 27001, ISO 9001, and ISO 14001.
-These certifications not only demonstrate our own governance standards but also give us deep understanding of how to integrate AI Governance into existing management systems.
+This means we do not merely advise on AI Governance in theory — we apply these principles daily to our own platform.
+This hands-on experience flows directly into our consulting work: we know the real challenges of implementing fairness checks, model monitoring, and explainability from our own development practice.Second, we are certified to ISO 27001, ISO 9001, and ISO 14001.
+These certifications not only demonstrate our own governance standards, but also give us deep insight into integrating AI Governance into existing management systems.
 If you have already implemented ISO 27001, we can connect AI Governance to it directly.Third, we have a strong focus on the financial sector and regulated industries.
-We know the requirements of BaFin, EBA, and ECB, and understand how AI Governance interacts with DORA, MaRisk, and sector-specific regulation.
-This industry expertise is critical, as generic frameworks often do not adequately address the specific requirements of regulated industries.Fourth, we work vendor-independently.
+We are familiar with the requirements of BaFin, EBA, and ECB, and understand how AI Governance interacts with DORA, MaRisk, and sector-specific regulation.
+This industry expertise is critical, as generic frameworks often fail to adequately address the specific requirements of regulated industries.Fourth, we work vendor-independently.
 As a partner of Microsoft Azure, AWS, and Google Cloud, we advise in a technology-neutral manner and optimize your AI Governance Framework for your specific technology landscape — whether cloud, on-premise, or hybrid.
 And fifth, with approximately

 150 consultants, we offer the capacity to implement AI Governance comprehensively even in large, complex organizations.